OwlCaribou/swurApp/README.md

 It's a workaround for https://github.com/Sonarr/Sonarr/issues/969

-The silly acronym stands for "Sonarr Watch Until Release App\[lication]."
+The silly acronym stands for "Sonarr Wait Until Release App\[lication]."

 ## How It Works